abanoub-refaat/CS306-Operating-Systems/Labs/assembly-basics.md

 ### 6️⃣ The NEG Instruction

-The `NEG` instuction is used to get the negative of a value
+The `NEG` instruction is used to get the negative of a value

 ```assembly
 ORG 100H